sebftw/Eiko/python/PYTHON_INSTALLATION.md

 * **Windows:** Download [`install_eiko_python.bat`](./install_eiko_python.bat) and double-click the file.
 * **Linux:** Download [`install_eiko_python.bat`](./install_eiko_python.bat), open a terminal, and run `bash install_eiko_python.bat`.

-💡 Tip: The installer will generate a `start_eiko` script in the same folder.
-You can double-click this file at any time to instantly open a terminal with your Eiko environment activated and ready to go!
+💡 Tip: The installer will generate a `start_eiko` script.
+Run this script at any time to open a terminal with your Eiko environment activated and ready to go!

 ## Manual Installation
 If you already have a functional environment, you can install Eiko manually.
 We strongly recommend installing inside a virtual environment (`venv` or `conda`).